 Use only compact fluorescent lamps (CFLs)

-These bulbs can save you up to 75 percent on your electricity bill.
+According to Ammons Pittman Property Management, these bulbs can save you up to 75 percent on your electricity bill.
 A 60-watt incandescent retails for less than one dollar and has a lifespan of approximately 2,000 hours.
 You would need to buy five of them to last 10,000 hours.
 In this amount of time, they will consume more than 600 kilowatts of power and cost you almost $67 at $0.11 per KWh.
 A 15-watt CFL costs about two dollars and gives as much light as a 60-watt incandescent.
 During its lifespan of about 10,000 hours, it uses approximately $17 in electrical power.
 Its final cost is about $19.

 [About the author: Hollie Downes is a real estate and freelance topic staff writer for mortgageloan.com, an informative knowledge and news guide on all types of mortgages, as well as finance tools for home and building finance.
 A frustrated domestic goddess, she likes cooking and watching man vs. food during her free time.
 Image: nicolas.boullosa]